Ariana Madix: Public image

-In March 2023, Madix became a subject of wide media attention, after her partner of almost 10 years, Tom Sandoval, was caught having a months-long affair with Madix's best friend and Vanderpump Rules co-star Raquel Leviss.
+In March 2023, Madix became a subject of widespread media attention, after her partner of almost 10 years, Tom Sandoval, was caught having a months-long affair with Madix's best friend and Vanderpump Rules co-star Raquel Leviss.
 Madix has successfully parlayed her media fame into numerous business endeavors.
 After the breakup, Madix appeared on the Today show, Call Her Daddy podcast, The New York Times newspaper and on the cover of the June 2023 issue of Glamour.
 Madix has partnered with numerous brands to create sponsored online content such as Bic, Uber 1, Fernanda Cosmetics, Lay's, Bloomingdale's, SoFi, Duracell, T-Mobile and Nutrafol.

-Madix wore a red cut-out Mônot dress at the Vanderpump Rules season 10 reunion that left her torso nearly exposed apart from well-placed bands across her chest and waist.
+Madix wore a red cut-out Mônot dress at the Vanderpump Rules season 10 reunion that left her torso nearly fully exposed apart from bands across her chest and waist.
 The garment instantly received significant media coverage and the dress was discussed by those in the fashion and entertainment industry for weeks.
-The dress was dubbed as "The Revenge Dress" by the media.
+The dress was dubbed "The Revenge Dress" by the media.
 On May 26, 2023, in an interview with Madix's stylist, Emily Men, Rolling Stone noted that "Madix has been serving standout looks" since the scandal and her "outfits have garnered a lot of attention and praise."
 Grazia magazine wrote: "Ariana Madix showed up in a look that redefines the term 'revenge dress.'
 (Remember, the whole phrase started when Princess Diana wore the off-the-shoulder LBD by Christina Stambolian at the time when Prince Charles' affair was being exposed, which ushered in her post-divorce era style.)"
 Insider wrote: "Pictures of her quickly went viral on social media, with many hailing Madix as the new queen of revenge dressing."

 In October 2023, Madix was placed at number one on Us Weeklys "Top 10 Reality Stars of the Year" list, and appeared on the magazine cover with an accompanying interview.
 She was also one of the women included on Variety's "40 Most Powerful Women on Reality TV in 2023" list, with the magazine writing: "Madix emerged from the #Scandoval a hero, and has managed to turn the unwanted exposure into incalculable brand deals, an appearance at the White House Correspondents Dinner and a turn on Dancing With the Stars."
 Madix was one of the celebrities on People's 2023 25 Most Intriguing People of the Year list.